JordanTipping/cVAESpritesheetModel/README.md

 2. File - > Upload Notebook.

 3. (CVAEDEPLOYMENT.ipynb) from this repo.

+The dataset is in this repo under (Dataset.zip)

 Dataset must be saved in content/spritesheets.
 Thats the root of the colab notebooks file directory, in a folder called spritesheets.